List of Canon camcorders: Canon MVX250i

 The MVX250i (as it is known in Europe), or the Elura 70 (as it is known in North America), is a digital video camera manufactured under the Canon brand.
 One of its features is an optional aspect ratio of 16:9.

+Canon L1/L2

+The Canon L1, LX-1 (in Japan), or EX1Hi (in Europe), is a consumer Hi-8 video camcorder released in March 1991.
+The L1 was the first camcorder in the world with interchangeable lenses, it uses the Canon VL Lens System.

+The Canon L2, LX-1T (in Japan), or EX2Hi (in Europe), is the successor to the L1, but is nearly identical in all but a few features such as the addition of time codes and shuttle-ring-equipped remote control.

 Canon HV10

 The Canon HV10 is a consumer high definition video (HDV) camcorder released in September 2006.

 The HV10 features both HDV and DV recording.
 DV can be recorded in both 4:3 and 16:9 formats.
 In Europe, the camcorder is called the HV10E and features PAL DV recording in addition to HDV 1080i50 mode.
 The HV10 does 1080i60 and NTSC.
 It can capture video at the full 1920 × 1080 interlaced resolution, however the horizontal resolution is reduced when it is stored to tape in the HDV standard of 1440 × 1080 resolution.

 Canon HV20

 The Canon HV20 is an HDV camcorder.
 Announced January 30, 2007, it is the first consumer-grade camcorder to shoot 1080p24.
 Consequently, it has become popular with low-budget film/video makers.
 It is the successor to the HV10, which was Canon's first consumer HDV camcorder.

 The NTSC-region camera shoots at 24p which gives a film-like look in PF24 mode, using 2:3 pulldown in a 60i stream.
 In PAL regions, it can record in native 25p mode and as such does not require the same pull-down removal techniques that the NTSC edition does.
 The camera is capable of recording in both HDV and DV formats, on MiniDV, though it's unable to record 24p in the DV format.

 The camera uses a 1/2.7" CMOS sensor, which is shared with other consumer high definition cameras manufactured by Canon, such as the HV10, HR10 and HG10.
 The replacement for the HV20, the HV30, was released in March 2008, soon followed by the HV40.